microsoft/code-with-engineering-playbook/code-reviews/recipes/Bash.md

 [CSE](../../CSE.md) projects must check Bash code with [shellcheck](https://github.com/koalaman/shellcheck) as part of the [CI process](../../continuous-integration/readme.md).

+## Useful extensions for VS Code

+### vscode-shellcheck
+Shellcheck extension should be used in VS Code, it provides static code analysis capabilities and auto fixing linting issues.
+To use vscode-shellcheck in vscode do the following:

+### shell-format
+shell-format extension does automatic formatting of your bash scripts, dockerfiles and several configuration files.
+It is dependent on shfmt which can enforce google style guide checks for bash.
+To use shell-format in vscode do the following:

 ## Build Validation

 To automate this process in Azure Devops you can add the following snippet to you `azure-pipelines.yaml` file.
 This will lint any scripts in the `./scripts/` folder.